 Tough little Matt kept his end of the bargain, and Daddy began training.
 Together they tackled the challenges ahead: Mattís challenges that come as a part of the Down syndrome diagnosis, and Paulís determination to run 26.2 miles in honor of the son he so loves.
 During his training, Paul looked for guidance and motivation, and even good running shoes, from Valerie McLean, the owner of The Trak Shak running shops.
 Paul did run the Vulcan Marathon the next year, and then kept on running, completing nineteen marathons and half marathons too numerous to count.
 But it was really Valerie who took the inspiration from Paul and Matt.

 She helped organize a half-marathon to benefit The Early Intervention Program (now The Bell Center), the place where Cinna and Paul brought Matt to receive critical therapies, and over the next five years, the Freeze Your Half Off Half-Marathon grew into a first-class event.
 Valerie knew it was time to take the event to a greater level, and in 2002 transformed the Freeze Your Half Off into the Mercedes Marathon and Half Marathon.
-Proceeds from the event are given annually to just two charities that provide services to children, one of which is The Bell Center for Early Intervention Programs.
+Proceeds from the event are given annually to The Bell Center for Early Intervention Programs.

 During its second year, the Mercedes Marathon hosted the 2003 USA Menís Marathon Championships in preparation for hosting the 2004 USA Menís Marathon Olympic Trials.
 Using a multi-loop course proved to be an exciting venue for both athletes and spectators alike.
 The loop course idea was so successful, that both the New York and Boston Marathons used loop courses for the 2008 USA Menís & Womenís Marathon Olympic Trials.

-Now in its 12th year, the Mercedes-Benz Marathon Weekend of events has become a Birmingham tradition.
-The event has helped to raise more than $4 million for local charities.
-Our 2012 event was our biggest to date and included more than 11,000 runners and walkers of all ages, shapes and sizes and was used by participants to raise hundreds of thousands of dollars for various local charities.
+Now in its 13th year, the Mercedes-Benz Marathon Weekend of events has become a Birmingham tradition.
+The event has helped to raise more than $4 million for local charities throughout its 12 year history.

 All of that is important, but it really is just a love story.